2019-ncovgroup/ML-docking-dataframe-generator/README.md

 ## Genearte ML dataframes
 The main script `./src/main_gen_dfs_v5dot1.py` takes as input arguments the scores dir (argument `--scores_dir`) and features dir (argument `--fea_dir`).
 Each scores file which corresponds to a specific target is merged with the features dataframe on a drug ID column (at this point we're using the TITLE).

-Since the recent batches of docking scores contain on the order of 6M compounds, we decided to use a subset of compounds for training ML models.<br>
+Since the recent batches of docking scores contain on the order of 6M compounds, we decided to build the ML dataframes using a subset of samples.
-The question is how should we sample the compounds from the entire set of 6M?
+The question is how should we sample the scores from the entire set of 6M samples?
-We observed that sampling a set of scores which results in a flatten (uniform) distribution provides better prediction accuracy in inference on a subset of high docking samples?
+We observed that sampling a set of scores which results in a flatten (uniform) distribution provides better prediction accuracy in inference on a subset of high docking samples.
+Thus, we generate ML dataframe for each target containing 1M samples with an approximately uniform distribution of scores.

 The resulting ML data files follow the same naming convention: `DIR.ml.<target_name>.*.<feature_type>.parquet`.
-For example, the script will create a dir for following for a target `3CLPro_7BQY_A_1_F.Orderable_zinc_db_enaHLL`:
+For example, for the target `3CLPro_7BQY_A_1_F.Orderable_zinc_db_enaHLL`, the script will create a dir called `./out/V5.1-1M-flatten/DIR.ml.3CLPro_7BQY_A_1_F.Orderable_zinc_db_enaHLL.sorted.4col`
-- `./out/V5.1-1M-flatten/DIR.ml.3CLPro_7BQY_A_1_F.Orderable_zinc_db_enaHLL.sorted.4col`

 ```
 $ python src/main_gen_dfs.py --scores_path ./data/raw/raw_data/V3_docking_data_april_9/docking_data_out_v3.1.csv --fea_path ./data/raw/features/BL1/ena+db.smi.desc.parquet --par_jobs 16